plackyhacker/plackyhacker.github.io/reversing/sync-breeze-reversed.md

 ## The Proof of Concept

 I started with a similar Proof of Concept, but I reduced the size of the payload to test against the username field.
+The exploit willbe written in `Python` because that's what all exploits are written in duh!

 ```python
 #!/usr/bin/python